bsdimp/freebsd-git-docs/doc-cvt.md

 the `Keeping Current` section above to stay up to date.

-If you need to then commit work to FreeBSD, you can do so following the `Time to push changes upstream` instructions`.
+If you need to then commit work to FreeBSD, you can do so following the `Time to push changes upstream` instructions.
 You'll need to do the following once to update the push URL if you are a FreeBSD doc committer:
 ```
 % git remote set-url --push ssh://git@git.freebsd.org/doc.git
 ```
-You will also need to add 'freebsd' as the location to push to.
+You will also need to add `freebsd` as the location to push to.
 The author recommends that your upstream github repo remain the default push location so that you only push things into FreeBSD you intend to by making it explicit.